michael-mueller-git/Python-Funscript-Editor/README.md

 ## Documentation

-- The application documentation is located in `./docs/app/site/` (`index.html`).
+The application documentation is located in [`./docs/app/docs/index.md`](https://github.com/michael-mueller-git/Python-Funscript-Editor/blob/main/docs/app/docs/index.md)
-- The code documentation is located in `./docs/code/_build/html/` (`index.html`).

 ## Build

 ### Windows

-Use `pyinstaller` in anaconda environment with all required packages set up:
+Use `pyinstaller` in anaconda environment with all packages from `requirements.txt` set up.
+Then run:

 ```
 pip install pyinstaller
-pyinstaller --hidden-import "pynput.keyboard._win32" --hidden-import "pynput.mouse._win32" main.py
+build.bat
 ```

-NOTE: don't use `--onefile`, this is way to slow
+NOTE: don't use `--onefile` with `pyinstaller`, this is way to slow

 ### Pip-Package (Recommend for Linux)